ec1oud/sologyr/README.md

   - [ ] what to show and where?
 - [ ] Android: show time since weather update, expected active periods today (or even all week)
 - [ ] get real-time weather from some other source, preferably an open source where users' weather station data is contributed
-- [ ] yr.no forecast chart / meteogram: zoomed view, accessed from main activity or by clicking the home screen widget
 - [ ] help screen on Android
 - [ ] port and test on Pebble Time Round and classic Pebble